-The surprise for me was that the 3 pear combination was hardy to -29 degrees Celsius and the 6 variety apple combination was hardy to -34 degrees Celsius.
-The other interesting feature was that the apple tree space requirement was 8 to 15 feet but the pear tree space requirement was an amazing 20 to 35 feet.
+The surprise for me was that the fruit trees grow in less than zero degrees F in our area.
+Another interesting feature was that the apple tree space requirement was 8 to 15 feet but the pear tree space requirement was an amazing 20 to 35 feet.
 Sideways that is!

-We look forward to picking fresh fruit with our grandson especially knowing there are no chemicals used in our garden and these espalier fruit trees fit perfectly into our small yard space.
+We look forward to picking fresh fruit with our grandsons especially knowing there are no chemicals used in our garden and these espalier fruit trees fit perfectly into our small yard space.

 - For safety reasons we needed to fence the top wall of a terrace with a 5 foot drop – so espalier fruit trees were the perfect answer to cover the fence